rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 Here is a summary of the steps to be taken to build our token:

 1. Initialize a project using Truffle;
-2. Install Open Zeppelin smart contracts at project;
+2. Install Open Zeppelin smart contracts in the project folder;
 3. Create a wallet mnemonic;
 4. Configure Truffle to connect to RSK testnet;
 5. Get some tR-BTC from a faucet;